| 7:00 am–8:00 am |

 Panelist:

-Adrienne Gonzalez, Managing Editor of online publication—Going Concern
+Adrienne Gonzalez, Managing Editor of Online Publication—Going Concern

 Amanda Iacone, Accounting Reporter, Bloomberg Tax

-Blake Oliver, founder and CEO of Earmark and producer of “The Accounting Podcast”
+Blake Oliver, Founder and CEO of Earmark and Producer of “The Accounting Podcast”

 Kelly Richmond Pope, Dr. Barry Epstein Endowed Professor of Accounting, DePaul University; Author of Fool Me Once: Scams, Stories and Secrets from the Trillion-Dollar Fraud Industry